tektoncd/pipeline/docs/how-to-write-a-resolver.md

 underlying `knative` framework expects.
 The deployed application is put in the `tekton-pipelines` namespace and uses `ko` to build its container image.
-Finally the `ServiceAccount` our deployment uses is `resolver`, which is the default `ServiceAccount` shared by all resolvers in the `tekton-pipelines` namespace.
+Finally the `ServiceAccount` our deployment uses is `tekton-pipelines-resolvers`, which is the default `ServiceAccount` shared by all resolvers in the `tekton-pipelines-resolvers` namespace.

 The full configuration follows: